18 min read

 $ sudo unshare --net bash

-Right away, we can see that the new process has its own net namespace that is distinct from the host:
+Again, we can see that the new process has its own net namespace that is distinct from the host.
+This time, we’ll show the difference by using the lsns command with custom columns:

 # lsns --type net -o NS,PID,COMMAND | ag "systemd|bash"